syluor/NeoTavern-Frontend-Chinese/README.md

 ### Android (Termux)

-This guide is containing from scratch installation of SillyTavern, NeoTavern-Server-Plugin, and NeoTavern-Frontend unlike others.
+This guide contains from scratch installation of SillyTavern, NeoTavern-Server-Plugin, and NeoTavern-Frontend, unlike others.
 Because mobile users are something special.

 #### 1. Prepare Termux

-1. Install Termux from [GitHub releases](https://github.com/termux/termux-app/releases) or **F-Droid**. (the Google Play Store version is outdated).
+1. Install Termux from [GitHub releases](https://github.com/termux/termux-app/releases) or **F-Droid**.
+(The Google Play Store version is outdated.)
 2. Open Termux and install the required packages:
    ```bash
    pkg update && pkg upgrade